 Distinguish the scope of DEL 1-9, to avoid overlap and maintain specialized.

-Collect input from different use cases and then generalized into applicable DEL 1-9.
+Collect input from different use cases and generalize into applicable DEL 1-9.

 Provide structured experiences sharing between different topic groups (DEL 10.1-10.20).

-Therefore, to improve the possible collaboration above, this document is to provides continuously update an overview of all deliverables in FG-AI4H, and it can also be used as a quick guild for new participants to understand FG-Ai4H activities.
+Therefore, to improve the possible collaboration above, this document continuously update the overview of all deliverables in FG-AI4H, and it can also be used as a quick guild for new participants to understand FG-Ai4H activities.

 Scope

-This deliverable provides an overview of the various FG-AI4H deliverables.
-A series of deliverables is planned to establish a standardized assessment framework for the evaluation of AI-based methods for health, including 9 generalized specifications on ethics, regulatory, requirement, data, training, evaluation, application, etc., and 20 topic description documents on specific use cases with corresponding AI/ML tasks.
-This document is to give a comprehensive understanding and overview on the structure, relationship, progress, and corresponding scopes on those deliverables, and improve possible collaborations.
+This deliverable provides an overview of all FG-AI4H deliverables, including 9 generalized specifications on ethics, regulatory, requirement, data, training, evaluation, application, etc., and 20 topic description documents on specific use cases with corresponding AI/ML tasks.
+This document gives an overall introduction on the structure, relationship, progress, and corresponding scopes on those deliverables to improve possible collaborations.

 References